FaharasNET

 3. Look at the details like timestamps, amounts, and if it’s confirmed

-Blockchain is shared tech.
+Blockchain is a shared technology.
 These tools build trust and openness.
 They help the blockchain revolution grow.
 Try checking a recent transaction on a public explorer to learn how.

 Bryan Westmere